flappybird1084/rianb_BSE_Template_Portfolio/index.md

 Since most of my work was already done from the previous milestone, this was much easier to do.
 Because I knew the model wouldn't run if trained on the MPS, I trained four more models on the CPU, three on an expanding collection of faces, and one with pictures from a dataset.
 I also wrote a program that used facenet's MTCNN (face isolator) and the opencv camera stream.
 This program opens the stream in a new window, draws a bounding box over the faces detected, and gives a prediction in the shell output to who it thinks the main subject is.
 An output of 0 means it doesn't recognize my face, and 1 means it does.

 <img src = "test_camerastream.png" width = "350" height = "500">
+Then, I set up the Rasberry Pi 4 Model B (4gb RAM) I was given and quickly installed all the required libraries.
+I also backed all my code up to Github (link at top of website) and cloned the repository to the Raspberry Pi after initial setup and testing was done.
+Soon enough, I got the exact same output on the Raspberry Pi, albeit four times slower and with a lot of video lag. <br><br>

+<h2>Accomplishments</h2>
+Some things that I accomplished in the process of reaching this milestone were:
+<br>- Took many more training and validation pictures
+<br>- Trained models that were far better to previous ones (model-5 took 95 minutes to train on 1807 images and is by far the most accurate out of all of them)
+<br>- Learned how to parse individual pictures in directories with glob and modify with PIL and opencv

 <hr>
 <h1>Milestone 1</h1>